JayEyeM/Cater-Captain/Cater-Captain/README.md

 Currently on the Dashboard page, the user can view their upcoming events for the next 14 days.
 They can also see a list of all inventory items that need to be re-ordered, and check them off once they are ordered.
 There is also a scetion where the user can view data tables of events, inventory, employees, suppliers, with the ability to export as csv or json.

-### The above four pages are accesible once the user has signed in.
+### The above pages are accesible once the user has signed in.

 ## Learning Page: